ruapotato/Lavinder/docs/manual/install/fedora.rst

 Installing on Fedora
 ====================

-Stable versions of Qtile are currently packaged for current versions of Fedora.
+Stable versions of Lavinder are currently packaged for current versions of Fedora.
 To install this package, run:

 .. code-block:: bash